DelicateTulip61/DelicateTulip61/README.md

  My name is Eran, here are some facts about me:

-- 🔭 I’m currently Enhancing and improving my developing skills, mainly on low programming languages.
 - 🌱 I’m currently learning Computer Science at HIT University, third year student.
-- 👯 I’m looking to collaborate on eye catching C/CS/C++ projects.
+- 👯 I’m looking to collaborate on eye catching CS/C++ projects.
+- 🔭 I’m currently Enhancing and improving my developing skills.
-- 💬 Feel free to reach me for anything you want.
+- 💬 Feel free to reach out for me.
 - 📫 My Email is: xransa@gmail.com, availiable 24/7.